 Education: Masters in Leadership and Management at Western Governor’s University.
 BS in Sports Management at Husson University.

-Gregory Pietsch returns to the Battle Creek Battle Jacks in 2026 as Assistant General Manager, overseeing Food & Beverage operations and Corporate Event Sales.
+Gregory Pietsch returns to the Battle Creek Battle Jacks in 2026 as Senior Director of Operations & Hospitality, overseeing stadium operations, Food & Beverage, hospitality, and corporate event experiences.
 A former Battle Jacks intern in 2022, Gregory brings a full-circle connection to MCCU Field along with professional experience in hospitality, event management, and fan experience.

 Hometown: Westfield, Indiana